INFOM124-Verification-et-Validation/INFOM124-BENEDICTE-TUTEKA-MUKUTA-25-26/README.md

 ### Java

 JDK 17 (or openJDK 17) or newer JDK version is required for this project.
 Here are the steps of installation of openJDK 17 on Linux and macOS distributions (for Windows, see [this tutorial](https://java.tutorials24x7.com/blog/how-to-install-openjdk-17-on-windows)).
+If you are on IntelliJ, you will be proposed to setup the Java version when you open the project.
+Follow the steps and you will be set.

 Installation: